2023 C o n c e r t s

 Misner & Smith’s music is a combination of soaring vocal harmonies, tight instrumental arrangements, and story-filled, poetic songwriting, adding up to a sound that truly feels like a full band coming out of a duo.
 They jump across genres in the diversity of their songs, but the music harkens back to the bedrock of American rock and folk, with a vocal blend that can shake the walls like a freight train and then hush the room to a whisper in a single song.
 They spent the pandemic playing weekly live-streamed shows from their living room, and are now back in the studio recording their new album, due to be released later this year.

-July 22 – The Quitters
+Re-scheduled to Oct 14 – The Quitters

 The Quitters trio consists of a right-side-up finger picker (Stevie Coyle), an upside-down flat picker (Glenn “Houston” Pomianek), and an upright bassist (Chris Kee).
 They were the three original members of The Waybacks quintet, and Chris Kee and Glenn Houston were the long-time bassist and lead guitarist for Houston Jones.
 Glenn has been voted Best Guitarist by the Northern California Bluegrass Society.
 They have shared billing with Emmylou Harris, Merle Haggard, Earl Scruggs, Doc and Merle Watson, Willie Nelson, Norah Jones, Patty Griffin, Shawn Colvin and countless other famous artists.

-Harp Fest will be a special Sunday afternoon event featuring two exceptional harpists, Anna Maria Mendieta and Alaina Rose.
+Harp Fest will be a special Sunday evening event featuring two exceptional harpists, Anna Maria Mendieta and Alaina Rose.
 They will be performing a variety of styles, both solo and together.
 Global Music Award winner Anna Maria Mendieta tours the world and specializes in the Argentine Tango.
 She is the winner of four Global Music Awards, three Clouzine International Music Awards, two Fox Music USA Latin Music Awards, and two LIT International Music Awards, among others.
 The audience was blown away hearing Anna Maria perform at the Davis Home for the Holidays event this past December.
 She is the principal harpist with the Sacramento Philharmonic & Opera and has performed with many symphony orchestras and chamber music groups in the United States and abroad including the San Francisco Symphony, San Francisco Opera & Ballet, Russian National Orchestra, and Russian State Ballet.

 Alaina has performed with numerous Orchestras and Symphonies in San Francisco, Sacramento, Los Angeles, and the University of the Pacific.
 She is currently performing with the Mariachi De Uclatian band while attending the Herb Alpert School of Music in Los Angeles.
 She plays diverse genres of music, from Classical to Surf, Flamenco to Rock, and likes to explore and expand the potential of the Harp.